Researchers Develop Infrared QR Code 'Invisible to the Eye'

 From pixels to a readable QR code

-With an advanced 3D printing technique, the researchers could manipulate which nanoscale structure would be printed with or without holes, which is how they were able to make the microscopic QR code.
+Using an advanced 3D printing technique, the researchers could manipulate which nanoscale structure would be printed, with or without holes, enabling them to create the microscopic QR code.

 “With this technology, we are ultimately distorting an object’s thermal signature,” said Li.
 “We have the power to disguise how objects are displayed on an infrared camera.”